Chances are you found BioKeto because you’ve heard all the hype about the keto diet.

 Remember, though, that you will not lose weight if you’re consuming too many calories (or not keeping active enough).

 Losing weight is all about burning more calories than you take in, so if you see the scale moving upwards in value it’s in your best interest to track calorie intake and use a macronutrient calculator to figure out your daily intake.

 9. What supplements should I use on the keto diet?

 A: Supplements are not required for the keto diet.
-However, there a select few supplements that can enhance a proper ketogenic plan.
+However, there a select few supplements that can be extremely beneficial and enhance a proper ketogenic plan.

 For starters, medium-chain triglycerides (MCT) are a handy fat/energy source, especially for athletes and active people.
 You can find MCT oil just about anywhere these days, and it has a pretty neutral taste for mixing into foods and beverages.